Monthly Tech-Tip | No tracking! No ads! |

 Ask the right questions to analyse the real cause of glaze crazing.
 Do not just treat the symptoms, the real cause is thermal expansion mismatch with the body.

-Consider also the elasticity of the glaze as even relatively well fitted ones can craze if exposed to radical temperature changes.
+Consider also the elasticity of the glaze as even relatively well-fitted ones can craze if exposed to radical temperature changes.
 High levels of sodium, potassium and calcium can make the glaze more brittle (the former also increase thermal expansion).
 Boric oxide is known to improve elasticity.

 If the body expansion is too low (i.e. ovenware and flameware bodies) it can be very difficult to fit a glaze that has the desired visual characteristics.
 Lithium can dramatically reduce the thermal expansion of glazes, but its use requires a lot of testing since its contribution is not linear and it introduces other dynamics that must be considered.

 If you are cooling your kiln very slowly to prevent ware from crazing it is likely the glaze does not fit.
 While it may be true that slower firing seems to solve the problem, time will bring out the crazing that the kiln did not.
-In fact if you must slow cool to prevent crazing it is a virtual certainty that your glaze needs to have its thermal expansion reduced.
+In fact, if you must slow cool to prevent crazing it is a virtual certainty that your glaze needs to have its thermal expansion reduced.

 Normally a glaze/body combination with compatible expansion characteristics will withstand considerable firing and usage abuse without displaying signs of crazing.
 However, in some cases, a glaze that otherwise 'fits' will craze if applied very thick.

 Also, if the kiln is cooled very quickly or unevenly, especially if ware is thicker, the severe stresses can produce crazing.
-However remember that a glaze's ability to withstand normal or even quick kiln cooling is an indicator of its ability to resist crazing in normal use.
+However, remember that a glaze's ability to withstand normal or even quick kiln cooling is an indicator of its ability to resist crazing in normal use.

 If pieces must survive considerable thermal shock during use, then both ware and glaze need to have a low and linear thermal expansion curve and they must be compatible.
-This is difficult to achieve in low fire ware because little mullite or other low-expansion silicate minerals develop during firing.
-If your low fire body contains significant talc, reduce or eliminate it (also adjust glazes to have a lower expansion so they continue to fit the body).
-If your high fire body develops non-linear expanding cristobalite during firing, find a way to reduce this.
+This is difficult to achieve in low-fire ware because little mullite or other low-expansion silicate minerals develop during firing.
+If your low-fire body contains significant talc, reduce or eliminate it (also adjust glazes to have a lower expansion so they continue to fit the body).
+If your high-fire body develops non-linear expanding cristobalite during firing, find a way to reduce this.

-High temperature firing is by far the best for the production of low-expansion ware.
+High-temperature firing is by far the best for the production of low-expansion ware.
 Many more minerals are available for both body and glaze mixes and higher temperatures produce low-expansion silicates and aluminates that give tough glaze and body matrixes capable of withstanding forces that might otherwise cause crazing.

 This reduction celadon is crazing.
 Why?
 High feldspar.
-Feldspar supplies the oxides K2O and Na2O, they contribute to brilliant gloss and great color (at all temperatures) but the price is very high thermal expansion.
-Any glaze having 40% or more feldspar should turn on a red light!
-Thousands of recipes being traded online are high-feldspar, some more than 50%!
+Feldspar supplies the oxides K2O and Na2O, they contribute the brilliant gloss and great color but the price is very high thermal expansion.
+Scores of recipes being traded online are high-feldspar, some more than 50%!
 There are ways to tolerate the high expansion of KNaO, but the vast majority are crazing on all but high quartz bodies.
 Crazing is a plague for potters.
-Ware strength suffers dramatically, pieces leak, the glaze harbours bacteria, crazing invites customers to return pieces.
+Ware strength suffers dramatically, pieces leak, the glaze can harbor bacteria and customers return pieces.
 The simplest fix is to transplant the color and opacity mechanism into a better transparent, one that fits your ware (in this glaze, for example, the mechanism is simply an iron addition).
 Fixing the recipe may also be practical.
-A 2:1 mix of silica:kaolin has the same Si:Al ratio as most glossy glazes, this glaze could likely tolerate a 20% addition of that quite easily.
+A 2:1 mix of silica:kaolin has the same Si:Al ratio as most glossy glazes, this glaze could possibly tolerate 10% of that.
 That would reduce running, improve fit and increase durability.
-If the crazing does not stop the next step is to substitute some of the high-expansion KNaO, the flux, for the low-expansion MgO, that requires doing some chemistry in your insight-live.com account.
+Failing that, the next step is to substitute some of the high-expansion KNaO, the flux, for the low-expansion MgO, that requires doing some glaze chemistry.

 This Cone 10 matte mug has been refired to attach decals.
 The fired matrix of the body is now brittle and dense and contains millions of quartz grains of many sizes.
 During the refire up through quartz and cristobalite inversions each of them experiences sudden volume increases.
 This does not happen in the glaze because its quartz particles were dissolved in the melt and converted to silicates during the previous glaze firing.
 The suddenness of the expansion depends on the rate of temperature increase and its extent depends on the size of the quartz particles.
 The body's passage through these two zones stretched the glaze and cracked it.
 Had the glaze fit been better (under some compression) it would likely have been able to survive.